 In this text, we consider curves C that lie in planes parallel to one of the coordinate planes, and lines L that are perpendicular to these planes, forming right cylinders.
-Thus the directrix can be defined using equations involving 2 variables, and the rulings will be parallel to the axis of the 3^{rd} variable.
+Thus the directrix can be defined using equations involving 2 variables, and the rulings will be parallel to the axis of the third variable.

-In the example preceding the definition, the curve $x^2 + y^2 = 1$ in the x-y plane is the directrix and the rulings are lines parallel to the z-axis.
-(Any circle shown in Figure 11.1.8 can be considered a directrix; we simply choose the one where z = 0.)
-Sample rulings can also be viewed in part (b) of the figure.
+In the example preceding the definition, the curve $x^2+y^2=1$ in the xy-plane is the directrix and the rulings are lines parallel to the z-axis.
+(Any circle shown in Figure 11.1.17 can be considered a directrix; we simply choose the one where z=0.)
+Sample rulings can also be viewed in Figure 11.1.17(b).
 More examples will help us understand this definition.